Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

 ## Decentralized Storage

-A decentralized storage network (DSN a.k.a. decentralized file sharing network),  is a distributed peer-to-peer (p2p) censorship-resistant network of untrusting nodes cooperating to provide storage capacity.
+A decentralized storage network (DSN a.k.a. decentralized file-sharing network),  is a distributed peer-to-peer (p2p) censorship-resistant network of untrusting nodes cooperating to provide storage capacity.
 These nodes store chunks of data, each node dedicating disk space, memory, bandwidth, and CPU.

-Decentralized storage systems are designed to be fault tolerant with intentional data redundancy techniques built in to provide resilience and no single point of failure.
+Decentralized storage systems are designed to be fault-tolerant with intentional data redundancy techniques built in to provide resilience and no single point of failure.
 Trustless data security and recovery should not be affected by nodes joining or leaving the network.

 One of the peculiarities of this model of data storage is that it shifts resource addressing from a location-centric approach to a content-centric approach.